hermankhfung/3DCT/README.md

 ### Versions ###

 Version 2.0 was the first public release, by Jan Arnold, the orignal author, in Python 2.7.
-Version 2.4 contains an updated attribution statement to Pyto by Vladan Lucic, 2020.
+Version 2.4 contains bugfixes and documentation updates by Vladan Lucic, 2020.
-Version 3.0 contains modifications by Herman Fung, 2021, including the porting of Version 2.4 to Python 3.8 and the addition of new functions linking to [tools3dct] for fiducial position determination and post-correlation 3D transformations.
+Version 3.0 contains modifications by Herman Fung, 2021, including the porting of Version 2.4 to Python 3.8 and the addition of functions from [tools3dct](https://github.com/hermankhfung/tools3dct) for fiducial position determination and post-correlation 3D transformations.

-The most recent stable release version is 2.4.0.
+The most recent stable release version is 3.0.0.

 ### Binaries ###

-There are [Pyinstaller](http://www.pyinstaller.org) binaries available for Mac OS X, Windows, and Linux (built under Ubuntu 15.04) at [http://3dct.semper.space/](http://3dct.semper.space/#download)
+Binaries for macOS, Windows 7 and Windows 10, built using [PyInstaller](https://www.pyinstaller.org), are available at [https://github.com/hermankhfung/3DCT/releases](https://github.com/hermankhfung/3DCT/releases).

+Past releases are available at [https://3dct.semper.space/](https://3dct.semper.space/#download)

 ### Citing ###